Breathalyzers in History

 The machine (pictured above) was quite cumbersome and was approximately the size of a shoe box.
 It was more reminiscent of a portable laboratory.

-1941 saw the development of the Intoximeter.
+1941 saw the development of The Intoximeter.
 This machine was developed by Professor Forester.
 The intoximeter also used an acidified potassium permangate solution to detect the level of alcohol in a persons breath.

 The breathalyzer contained two photo cells, two filters, a device for collecting the breath sample and about six wires, that was about it.
 The breathalyzer was a significant improvement over early devices and required less skill to operate.
-The results the Breathalyzer produced were analysed electrically.
+The results the breathalyzer produced were analysed electronically.

-The terms breathalyser™ and breathalyzer™ are trademarked brand names of this device.
+The terms breathalyser™ and breathalyzer™ are both trademarked brand names of this device.
 However, both of these terms have become synonymous with all breath testing devices and machines, regardless of the brand name or type.

 Professor Borkenstein also invented a coin operated breathalyser.
 A reading of 0.4 would display the message "Be a safe driver".
 A reading of between 0.5 and 0.9 displayed the message "Be a good walker" (implying that a person had consumed too much alcohol to safely drive and should walk) and a reading of 0.10 or higher displayed the message "You're a passenger!" (implying that a person had consumed too much alcohol and definitely should NOT drive).

 Of course, the breathalysers of today use far more sophisticated and advanced technology in order to measure a persons BrAC (breath alcohol concentration).